mseng10/BRAINSTools/index.md

 The BRAINSTools project is a harness to assist in building the many BRAINSTools under development.

 # Building
-Example sessions for a clean build:
+Example sessions for a clean build.

 ### Mac OSX
 Building BRAINSTools on mac is the same as making any standard out of source cmake build.